Sales Leadership7 min read·February 2025

 Every forecast I've seen is built on the same flawed architecture: a rep's opinion, wrapped in a stage name, dressed up in a spreadsheet.

 Stage names are notoriously inconsistent.
 What's "Commit" at one company is "Best Case" at another.
-Even within the same org, two reps in the same territory interpret stage criteria differently.
+Even within the same organization, two reps in the same territory interpret stage criteria differently.
 One rep's 90% is another's 60%.
+This isn't laziness - it's a fundamental problem with asking humans to assess their own deals in a system that rewards optimism.

-So you average these opinions together, apply some gut-feel discount factor, and present a number to the board that everyone in the room knows is fiction.
+So you average these biased opinions together, apply a gut-feel discount factor based on your read of each rep, and present a number to the board that everyone in the room knows is imprecise but nobody will say is imprecise because that would require admitting the whole process is theater.

 The shift isn't about better math on top of the same inputs.
-It's about changing what the inputs are.
+It's about changing what the inputs are entirely.

-Instead of asking "what does the rep think will close?", AI-native forecasting asks: What is the deal *doing*?
+Instead of asking "what does the rep think will close?", behavioral signal-based forecasting asks: what is the deal actually doing?

-• How many days since the last meaningful interaction?
+• How many days since the last documented executive interaction?

-• Has the economic buyer been engaged in the last 30 days?
+• Has the economic buyer engaged in the last 30 days, or has all activity been with the champion only?

-• Is the deal accelerating or decelerating compared to similar deals at this stage?
+• Is the deal accelerating or decelerating in velocity compared to similar deals at this stage?

 • How does the contract value compare to the rep's historical win rate at this deal size?

-• These are behavioral signals.
-They're in your CRM, your email, your calendar, your call recordings.
-AI can synthesize them at scale and produce a confidence score that's demonstrably more accurate than rep-submitted pipeline.
+These signals are sitting in your CRM, your email, your calendar, your call recordings.
+They exist right now.
+AI can synthesize them at scale, compare them against your historical closed-won and closed-lost patterns, and produce a confidence score that is measurably more accurate than rep-submitted pipeline.

-In the work I've done building these models, the pattern is consistent: AI-based forecasting identifies roughly 70–75% of deals that will slip before the rep flags them.
-The average rep calls slippage an average of 3.2 weeks late.
+In the work I've done building these models - the Forecast Truth Machine on this site is a working version of this logic - the pattern is remarkably consistent: behavioral signal-based forecasting identifies roughly 70–75% of deals that will slip before the rep flags them.
+The average rep calls slippage 3.2 weeks late.

-That's the moment your forecast goes from fiction to intelligence.
+That's the moment your forecast stops being theater and starts being intelligence.

 Want to talk through your revenue strategy?